Regulation of vaping and smokeless tobacco products

 Thank you to submitters for their feedback – every voice counts.

-- Cabinet will then authorise the Ministry to instruct Parliamentary Council Office (PCO) to begin their part of the process – drafting the regulations.
+- Cabinet then authorised the Ministry to instruct Parliamentary Council Office (PCO) to begin their part of the process – drafting the regulations.

-- Once PCO has drafted the regulations, Cabinet will authorise these to be submitted to the Executive Council before they come into force.
+- Cabinet will authorise the regulations to be submitted to the Executive Council in early August before they come into force.

 Please subscribe to the Vaping Regulatory Authority newsletter to receive further updates on the regulations.